neuron-cloud/neura-prototype/README.md

 NEURA is a prototype AI tool designed to support real-time clinical decision-making through structured analysis of unstructured patient consult blurbs.

-## Core Goals:
+### Core Objectives:
-- Identify cognitive biases and red flags
+- Surface cognitive biases and risk signals
-- Surface high-risk findings from consult notes
+- Flag red flags from clinical vignettes
-- Prompt structured reflection before irreversible decisions
+- Prompt structured reflection to prevent preventable harm

-This repository contains the first version of NEURA’s clinical parser and signal flagger.
+This is Version 0.1 of the blurb parser engine.

-More modules coming soon.
+More coming soon.